Find out what's inside the June issue on sale now

 In this month’s magazine you’ll find:

-There are 33 new reviews in this month's magazine, including the Apple Mac Pro and Lenovo ThinkPad Yoga.
+There are 32 new reviews in this month's magazine, including Google Chromecast, HTC One (M8) and Office for iPad.

 Real World Computing